 A global survey completed at the beginning of 2022 revealed that Gen Z (and millennials) were the age groups that were the most interested in metaverse activities.
 Socializing with friends and playing games were identified as the most popular experiences, while nearly 40% of Gen Z participants indicated that they would be interested in attending a virtual concert of one of their favorite musicians.

-Surprisingly, Gen Z (and millennials) shopped about equal amounts online and offline each week, according to a survey completed in 2021.
+Surprisingly, Gen Z (and millennials) shopped about equal amounts online and offline each week, according to a McKinsey & Company study.
 So, if your target audience is Gen Z, it’s key that you promote across multiple channels and instead of concentrating solely on online shopping.

 While Gen Z still likes to shop in-store as well, a Squarespace survey revealed that most (60%) believe that how you present yourself online carries more weight than how you present yourself in person.
 In fact, nearly 60% of Gen Zers believe that it’s easier for them to remember the color of a website than what it is to recall the color of a person’s eyes.
 This means that it’s key that stores ensure they have a well-designed website and solid online presence.